milvus-io/milvus/docs/user_guides/tls_proxy.md

 # How to enable use TLS proxy

-Milvus proxy uses TLS mutual authentication.
+Milvus proxy uses TLS two-way and one-way authentication.